An electrical engineering perspective on naturality in computational physics: Introduction

 \subsection{The structure of the article}

 In section~2, we discuss mathematical structures underlying continuum physics and its discrete descriptions.
-In particular, complexes of chains and cochains with some further structures imposed on them, as well as the concepts of ellipticity and naturality are discussed.
+In particular, complexes of chains and cochains with some further structures imposed on them, as well as the concepts of ellipticity and naturality.
 Moreover, we address homology and cohomology of such complexes.
 In section~3, we examine the correspondence between cochains and differential forms.
-In these sections, we emphasize the category theoretical background rooted in these concepts.
-In section~4, we discuss how to achieve a discrete formulation of a partial differential equation description of continuum physics, using FEM as an example.
-Some background in differential geometry and algebraic topology is beneficial.
+In section~4, we discuss how to achieve a discrete formulation of a partial differential equation description of continuum physics in the context of FEM.
+Any background in differential geometry and algebraic topology is useful.
 For this, we refer the reader to e.g. \citep{Gross} and \citep{Frankel}.
-In section~5, we discuss the unifying underlying structures present in the discretizations of cochain methods and FEM and thus point out problematics related to the concept of directly discrete methods.
-In section~6 we make a few remarks on a categorical approach to simplicial complexes and how the discussion thus far and the chosen approach relate to programming discrete solvers for continuum physics.
-In section~7, we gather the ``missed opportunities'' together to present them as open research problems, and finally in section~8, conclusions are drawn.
+In section~5, we discuss natural differential operators in the discrete setting.
+Here, we present our main result (Theorem \ref{theorem1}).
+We first define discrete vector fields via a perturbation of the vertices of a simplex, and using this definition, we show that a discrete Lie derivative is obtained from an analogue of Cartan's magic formula.
+Finally, in section~6, conclusions are drawn.